 So when shouldn’t you come here?
 Maybe when you’re looking for a life-changing meal.
 Mostly, this is where you go for some highly pleasant food to put in your mouth while you talk to other people.
 It makes you feel good, and if you have a bad weekday, the pulled pork will put its arm around you and tell you that things could be worse.

 Although don’t expect comforting service.
 Most employees here give the impression that they just got back from a Father John Misty show, and it totally wiped them out.
 Your drinks might even sit at the bar while the servers take pictures of each other and field compliments on their hats.
 But what are you going to do?
 It’s still a fun place to eat.

 If we lived nearby, we’d come here once a week - selfie-taking servers and all.
 We might even post up at the bar on a Friday night and have a few cocktails (and tostones) before heading to Three Diamond Door.
-We probably wouldn’t text home about our meal, but at least we’d be full and have money left for drinks.
-In Bushwick, that’s important.

 This main is called pork.
 As you can see, it’s pork.
 Also, rice and peas.
 Dump some hot sauce over this, and that’s a comforting plate of food.